tamiko/mm/README.md

 The library avoids unnecessary allocation of global registers by not using `LDA` instructions at the expense of a slight runtime overhead.
-The library allocated 3 global registers (`GREG`s) for internal use and an additional global register `:MM:t` for calling library routines (see next section).
+The library allocates 3 global registers (`GREG`s) for internal use and an additional global register `:MM:t` for calling library routines (see next section).